Argentina profile

 1992 - Argentina introduces a new currency, the peso, which is pegged to the US dollar.

-A bomb is placed in the Israeli embassy, 29 people are killed.

-1994 - A Jewish community centre in Buenos Aires is bombed.
-86 people are killed and more than 200 injured in Argentina's worst terrorist atrocity.
-Over subsequent decades of investigations, prosecutors allege Iranian involvement.
+1994 - A Jewish community centre in Buenos Aires is bombed, 86 people are killed, and more than 200 injured in Argentina's worst terrorist atrocity.
+Prosecutors accuse Iran and its Lebanese Hezbollah allies of responsibility.

-1996 - Finance Minister Domingo Cavallo is dismissed.
-Economic hardship leads to a general strike in September.

 Recession bites